 The day is even more sombre on the former Western Front where several villages ‘died for France’, razed in the final battles that led to the Armistice.

 These include Meuse settlements evacuated in early 1916 just before the Battle of Verdun (21 February to 18 December): Beaumont-en-Verdunois, Bezonvaux, Cumières-le-Mort-homme, Fleury-devant-Douaumont, Haumont-près-Samongneux and Louvemont-Côte-du-Poivre.

 After the battle, residents returned to home to find nothing remained.
 A year after the Armistice, the Government of France decided these villages would not be rebuilt but remain as memorials with regular maintenance.

 In 2016, the Government of France established a war museum at Verdun, east of Reims, and a tank museum at Flesquières, south-east of Arras.

 Like Australia, France has thousands of unknown soldiers who never came home and have no known grave.

 France has 265 military cemeteries that contain the remains of some 740,000 soldiers.
 The unknown graves are marked ‘Mort pour la France’ (‘Died for France’).

 On Sunday, Remembrance Day services will be held throughout Australia and televised nationally.
 To find out more about live streaming click here.
-For commemorative activities at the Sir John Monash Centre visit this page.

 In the Centenary of the Armistice, the Department of Veterans’ Affairs has also launched a promotion to encourage Australians to trace the history of their military ancestors.
 To find out more about Just Ask click here.